Jameela Jamil Reveals She Was Threatened, Punched In The Face By Men She Rejected

 Jamil’s tweets inspired many women to share their own experiences.
 Some also revealed their methods for staying safe, including holding a male friend’s hand in uncomfortable situations to appear “taken.”

-One woman wrote that she is already teaching her young boys how to properly handle rejection from a woman because it is important to tackle the issue early on.
+One woman wrote that she is already teaching her young boys how to properly handle rejection from a woman, because it is important to tackle the issue early on.

 At the end of the evening, the actress wrote that rejection needs to be seen differently in society, according to Yahoo News.